caboonie/KickStarter/README.md

 </ul>

-1.  fill in the values of secrets.json with your own credentials.
+1. Fill in the values of secrets.json with your own credentials.
+	- The Google and Facebook IDs/secrets are for enabling oauth2 log-in using Google and Facebook.
+	- The MAIL_USERNAME/PASSWORD are for the email account to send emails out from.
+A meet email was created to send the automatic emails: noreply.meet.mit@gmail.com .
+Ask the staff for the password.

-2. run python initializeDB.py
+2. Run python intializeDB.py

-3. comment out lines 23 and 24 if you are using Python 3.
+3. In webapp.py, comment out lines 24 and 25 if you are using Python 3.

-4.  in webapp.py toggle the comments on line 171 and line 172
+4. In webapp.py, toggle the comments on line 181 and line 182

-5. run python webapp.py
+5. Run python webapp.py

 hopefully it should run on localhost:5000 without any problems.